OSSCanada/wordpress-aks/README.md

 # Wordpress on Azure Container Services (AKS)

-This lao is to provide a demo on how to build Wordpress in a Kubernetes Distributed Compute Cluster.
+This Lab is to provide a demo on how to build Wordpress in a Kubernetes Distributed Compute Cluster.

 ## Goals